mattzeunert/mattzeunert.github.io/_posts/2016-10-04-how-from-js-works.md

 document.body.innerHTML = "Hello" // logs "Assigning html Hello"
 {% endhighlight %}

-Now, the downside is that we are no longer actually updating the `innerHTML` of our element.
+Now, the downside is that we are no longer actually updating the `innerHTML` of our element, because we overwrote the original setter function.

-We want to call the original setter function in our own setter function.
-The details of a property -  such as its getter, setter or whether it is enumerable - are described in something called a property descriptor.
+We want to call the original setter function in addition to running our tracking code.
+The details of a property -  such as its getter, setter, or whether it's enumerable - are stored in something called a property descriptor.
 We can obtain the descriptor of a property using `Object.getOwnPropertyDescriptor`.

 Once we have the original property descriptor we can call the original setter method that updates the DOM.